Instytut Energetyki

 Contact us

-What is the Power Engineering Equipment Research Department?
+What is the Department of Energy Equipment Research?

-The Department has more than 40 years of experience in testing boilers, burners and heating equipment fired by solid fuels.
-The Department also provides consulting and expert services in the above-mentioned field.
-The Department's clients are domestic and foreign (Germany, Latvia) principals.
-The Department cooperates with manufacturers affiliated with the Chamber of Commerce of Renewable Energy Equipment.
+The Department has over 40 years of experience in testing boilers, burners, and heating appliances fired with solid fuels.
+It also provides advisory and expert services in the above-mentioned field.
+The Department’s clients include both domestic and foreign customers (Germany, Latvia).
+The Department cooperates with manufacturers associated with the Chamber of Commerce for RES Equipment.

-What does the Power Engineering Equipment Research Department do?
+What does the Department of Energy Equipment Research do?

-The Power Engineering Equipment Research Department's more than 40 years of experience in the design and testing of heating equipment enables us to:
+More than 40 years of experience of the CUE Department in the design and testing of heating equipment enables us to offer:

-- design and modernization of low-power heating equipment (up to 1 MW),
+- design and modernization of low-power heating appliances (up to 1 MW),

-- rental of a measuring station (with or without an operator),
+- rental of a measurement test stand (with or without an operator),

 - testing of pellet burners,